ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 clients and servers that support the Privacy Pass protocol.

-- At any one time, we assume that the Server uses only one configuration containing their ciphersuite choice along with their secret key data.
+- At any one time, we assume that the Server uses only one configuration containing their ciphersuite choice along with their private key data.
 - We assume that the client has access to a global directory of the current configurations used by all Privacy Pass servers.